-The Offer Price has been determined by our Company, in consultation with the BRLMs, on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process and on the basis of quantitative and qualitative factors as described below.
-The face value of the Equity Shares is ₹ 5 each and the Offer Price is 46.80 times the face value at the lower end of the Price Band and 49.40 times the face value at the higher end of the Price Band.
+The Offer Price will be determined by our Company, in consultation with the BRLMs, on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process and on the basis of quantitative and qualitative factors as described below.
+The face value of the Equity Shares is \gtrless 5 each and the Offer Price is $[\bullet]$ times the face value at the lower end of the Price Band and $[\bullet]$ times the face value at the higher end of the Price Band.